ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit.md

 editors are installed the default editor may be set to something else for the site as a whole or for individual users.

-Most parameters in the *Article: Edit* page have suitable defaults but you might wish to set a specific Category or provide article-specific Metadata.

 ### Common Elements

 Some aspects of this page are covered in separate Help articles: